TreyDettmer/YoutubeThumbnailFaceAvoider/README.md

 # YoutubeThumbnailFaceAvoider
 **Google Chrome extension for YouTube that hides video thumbnails that have a dramatic face**

 ![Example effect](Images/ThumbnailFaceAvoiderBeforeAfter.jpg)

+## :warning:Disclaimer:warning:
+(November 22nd, 2022) Heroku (the hosting service this application uses) no longer offers a free plan so the application will likely not work anymore:disappointed:

 ### Important References